 By Brian Nelli Contributing Writer

-Inshore: November will bring on the cooler weather and give the fish some relief from the heat.
-Snook, redfish, trout, bluefish and Spanish mackerel should be on your radar.
+November will bring on the cooler weather and give the fish some relief from the heat.
+Snook, redfish, trout, bluefish, and Spanish mackerel should be on your radar.
 Kayak fishing the inlets, docks and seawalls will produce most of the inshore species.
 The bluefish and Spanish mackerel will prefer a fast presentation like ripping a spoon or jig across the upper water column.
 Snook and other mentioned species will be holding on the bridges and seawalls looking to pick off glass minnows and mullet.
-Kayak fishing can be challenging in some of these high current areas, but using Hobie kayaks with pedal drives like the ones we provide makes the experience a breeze.

-OFFshore: Northeast winds will start to push through this month making the surf something to think about for each trip.
-When you hit the beach to go on an offshore kayak fishing trip, take some time and watch the waves.
+Northeast winds will start to push through this month making the surf an issue for each trip.
+When you hit the beach, take some time and watch the waves.
 Most of the time you can see there is a pattern of a few big sets and a calm period.
-Time it right and you will stay dry.
-Look to target mahi, kings and sails in the 80-120’ area trolling goggle eyes, blue runners or your favorite trolling plug.
+Fish will start to move in shallow as the cold fronts push through.
+Look to target mahi, kings and sails in the 80-120’ area trolling a live bait or a Yo-Zuri Plug to pick up a few fish.
 Don’t forget about the bottom fishing as well.
 Muttons and yellowtails will be lurking in the 60-100’ reef patches.
-Frozen sardines and live mullet will work best.
+Frozen sardines, live mullet, and fresh dead gogs will work best.

 Check us out – Pushin’ Water Kayak Charters on Facebook, Instagram & Youtube